kanisterio/kanister/CONTRIBUTING.md

 ## How Can I Contribute?
   ### * Reporting Bugs
-  Before creating bug reports, please check the list of issues as you might find out that you don't need to create one.
+  Before creating bug reports, please check the list of issues as you might find out that a similar issue is already created and you don't need to create one.
 Also when creating a bug report, please include as many details as possible as this information may help us resolve the issue faster.
-To report a bug please submit an issue at https://github.com/kanisterio/kanister/issues

   ### * Suggesting Enhancements
   You can suggest minor improvements to existing functionality and or a completely new feature.
-For that  we recommend creating an issue at https://github.com/kanisterio/kanister/issues and labeling it design outlining the feature that you wish to build, and describing how it will be implemented.
-This gives a chance for review to happen early and ensures no wasted effort occurs.
+For that we recommend creating an issue at https://github.com/kanisterio/kanister/issues or reaching out to us at our slack workspace.

   ### * Your first code contribution
   * You can start by looking through `good-first-issue` issues.
 We follow the [Github Pull Request Model](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-pull-requests) for all contributions.
   * For new features, documentation must be included.
-  * Once review has occurred, please rebase your PR down to a single commit.
-This will ensure a nice clean Git history.

 ## Local Development
 Once you are done with your changes, you need to ensure that your changes do not fail in the CI build

 **NOTE:**
 We need to have a local kubernetes cluster to test changes.
-To spin up a local kubernetes cluster using kind we can run `make start-kind` from the project root directory.
+We can use Kind[https://kind.sigs.k8s.io/] to spin up a local kubernetes cluster, `make start-kind` can be run from the project's root directory to create one.
 Similary to delete the clutser we can run `make stop-kind`

 ```bash
 #Run golint command to make sure your code is properly formatted